ankane/strong_migrations/README.md

 end
 ```

 Then validate it in a separate migration.
-A `NOT NULL` check constraint is [functionally equivalent](https://medium.com/doctolib/adding-a-not-null-constraint-on-pg-faster-with-minimal-locking-38b2c00c4d1c) to setting `NOT NULL` on the column, but it won’t show up in `schema.rb`.
+A `NOT NULL` check constraint is [functionally equivalent](https://medium.com/doctolib/adding-a-not-null-constraint-on-pg-faster-with-minimal-locking-38b2c00c4d1c) to setting `NOT NULL` on the column (but it won’t show up in `schema.rb` in Rails < 6.1).
 In Postgres 12+, once the check constraint is validated, you can safely set `NOT NULL` on the column and drop the check constraint.

 For Rails 6.1, use: